qthedoc/functioneer/README.md

 Say we want to evaluate and plot the Rosenbrock surface over the x-y domain.
 Let's evaluate Rosenbrock on a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* / *leaves*...

+Note: the parameter's name is by default set from the function name, but can be overridden using the 'assign_to' arg.
 Note: some boiler plate can be removed by defining initial parameters in the AnalysisModule() declaration
 Note: initial parameter values will be overwritten as needed by parameter steps
 ```